johmedr/IEEEBrainVirtualSummerSchool2020-Team3/paradigm/README.txt

 To open the GDF-files:
 1. Unzip biosig-master.zip
-2. In the folder “biosig-master”, put the other scripts and functions
+2. In the folder “biosig-master”, put the Maltab scripts and functions
 3. Use the following lines:
         addpath('./biosig/');
         install();